 If your biggest worry is that you don’t want a VPN which will slow you down, then we recommend you try IPVanish.
 This company is known for its lightning fast connections which let you stream high definition video and browse with no lag time.

 The security offered is strong enough to keep you safe, including 256-bit encryption and a no logging policy.
-The server network of 850 servers in more than 60 countries is not as large as some other, but it’s still plenty large enough for you to get around restrictions.
+The server network of 1,300+ servers in more than 60 countries isn’t the single largest among top-tier providers, but it’s still plenty large enough for you to get around geo-restrictions.
 You can install the software on Windows, Mac OS, Linux, or Android.

 Lots of Australians travel, either for fun or for business, and many go to China each year.
 If this includes you, then you should look into using VyprVPN.
 As well as the strong encryption that we expect, VyprVPN has a special feature that lets you use the service even on networks with anti-VPN settings.